1957 Coupe de France final

-The 1957 Coupe de France final was a football match held at Stade Olympique Yves-du-Manoir, Colombes on May 26, 1957, that saw Toulouse defeat Angers 6–3 thanks to goals by René Dereuddre (2), Abdelhamid Bouchouk, Robert Bocchi, Eduardo Di Loreto and Said Brahimi.
-The referee of the match was Jack Clough, it is still the only time the final's referee was not French.
+The 1957 Coupe de France final was a football match held at Stade Olympique Yves-du-Manoir, Colombes on May 26, 1957, that saw Toulouse claim their first Coupe de France title by defeating Angers 6–3 thanks to goals by René Dereuddre (2), Abdelhamid Bouchouk, Robert Bocchi, Eduardo Di Loreto and Said Brahimi.
+The match referee was Englishman Jack Clough; this is the only Coupe de France final officiated by a non-French referee to date.